kailash-manasarovar/statement/docs/timeline/2023/june.md

 ### Ana Requena and Julia Lohmann

 - I see pictures of strips of hanging seaweed such as that which you can see behind Julia in the photo below.
+- This goes on for a week or two, inexplicably.
 - I have no idea what this means until I see numerous pictures of [Ana Requena](https://lamarina.eldiario.es/2015/03/02/denia-classics-a-piacere-ha-sido-un-orgullo-poder-tocar-por-fin-en-denia/) modeling for Julia Lohmann.
 - The Julia Lohmann art installation is revealed to me in [July on Google searches as something Ana Requena the violin teacher took part in](july.md#seaweed) with a kind of *mean girl* energy that's supposed to upset me and make me jealous.